 How to Apply to the Traditional Arts & Folklife Listing

 The Traditional Arts & Folklife Listing is a directory of traditional artists, community scholars, and folklorists who are available for performances, demonstrations, workshops, and other community-based presentations in New Hampshire.
-The Traditional Arts Program provides this service as a resource for arts organizations, museums, community groups, schools, and other groups that want to include traditional arts and artists in their programs.
-The Listing provides contact information, areas of specialty, and types of presentations preferred.
+The Heritage & Traditional Arts Program provides this service both as a resource for arts organizations, museums, community groups, schools, and other groups that want to include traditional arts and artists in their programs and for artists who wish to present their traditions in community settings.
+The Listing provides contact information, areas of specialty, and types of presentations artists can offer.

 What are traditional arts?